 BSN, Nursing, University of Pittsburgh, 1975

-Prior to joining the faculty at Duquesne University School of Nursing in 1989, Dr. Linda Goodfellow taught at both St. Margaret's Hospital School of Nursing and Carlow College.
-In addition, she worked at several local hospitals on their adult critical care units.
-For the first ten years at Duquesne University, Dr. Goodfellow taught in the undergraduate nursing program; specifically, medical-surgical, critical care and oncology nursing.
+Dr. Goodfellow joined the faculty at Duquesne University School of Nursing in 1989 and for the first ten years taught in the undergraduate nursing program; specifically, medical-surgical, critical care and oncology nursing.
 During this time she completed her PhD in Nursing at the University of Pittsburgh with a focus in psychoneuroimmunology (PNI) or the study of mind over body.
 In 2000, Dr. Goodfellow began teaching in the online PhD Program in Nursing.
 Over the years she has taught the research seminar course, the quantitative research course, and the issues in measurement course.
 Currently, she teaches the structure of nursing knowledge course and the research emphasis course to the PhD students and, serves as chair or committee member of several dissertation studies.
 The majority of Dr. Goodfellow's PhD students have received funding from specialty organizations or foundations for their dissertation studies.
-In addition, she teaches the methods of research course to students enrolled in the Masters Program.

 In 2006, Dr. Goodfellow was appointed Interim Director of the Center for Nursing Research (CNR) for the purpose of establishing a Center in the School of Nursing and an environment conducive to research and scholarship.
-Under Dr. Goodfellow's leadership, forums were held to share information and brainstorm ideas; workshops were initiated to address methods, ethics and budgets; well funded nurse scientists were brought in for faculty enhancement and grant writing; and, a grant writer and statisticians were secured.
-In addition, a virtual repository was built and a yearly newsletter published.
-Dr. Goodfellow also founded the Faculty Research Intramural Grant Program of four $5000 grants available each year to help faculty advance their scholarly work to successfully obtain external support.
-This Program has been quite successful as noted by dissemination of research findings and several faculty members have submitted proposals for external funding.
+Dr. Goodfellow founded the School of Nursing Faculty Research Intramural Grant Program that offered four $5000 grants each year to help faculty advance their scholarly work to successfully obtain external support.
+This Program was quite successful as noted by dissemination of research findings and several faculty members have submitted proposals for external funding.
 Over the four years that Dr. Goodfellow served as the Interim Director, there was a 75% increase in faculty publications; a 260% increase in data based presentations at international, national and regional conferences, and a 146% increase in grant submissions.
 Of the total number of applications (N = 59) submitted for funding to various entities, 22 (37%) were funded.

 Dr. Goodfellow's program of research is in psychoneuroimmunology (PNI); specifically, stress management in spouses of patients with cancer.
-She has published the results of these studies in premier nursing journals as well as presented the findings at both national and regional research conferences.
-Dr. Goodfellow has considerable expertise in designing and conducting intervention studies as well as online survey designs.
+Dr. Goodfellow also has considerable expertise in designing and conducting intervention studies as well as online survey designs.
 She is considered an expert in clinical research and reviews manuscripts for high impact nursing research journals such as Nursing Research, the Oncology Nursing Forum, Journal of Professional Nursing, and Applied Nursing Research.

-As one of only two nurses in the world who have published on electronic theses and dissertations (ETDs), Dr. Goodfellow built an International Research Team made up of both a nurse scientist and heath science librarian from Australia, Great Britain and the United States to explore the knowledge and use of ETDs and digital libraries among faculty, graduate students and alumni of schools of nursing (Phase 1).
-The findings of this funded research study have been recently published by International Nursing Review and a second manuscript is under preparation for submission to a leading international library science journal.
-Over the next year this international team of researchers will be presenting their research at both nursing and library science conferences in Boston, London, Sydney and Hong Kong.
-The research team is currently working on Phase 2 to further ascertain awareness and use of ETDs through narrative inquiry and is seeking funding for Phase 3 and 4.
+Dr. Goodfellow was the recipient of the 2013 Networked Digital Library Theses and Dissertations (NDLTD) International ETD Leadership Award.
+Dr. Goodfellow built an International Research Team made up of both a nurse scientist and heath science librarian from Australia, Great Britain and the United States to explore the knowledge and use of ETDs and digital libraries among faculty, graduate students and alumni of schools of nursing (Phase 1).
+The findings of this funded research study have been published by International Nursing Review.
+The research team is currently working on Phase 2 to further ascertain awareness and use of ETDs through narrative inquiry.
 Phase 3 will include developing and testing an international online interactive educational intervention and Phase 4, the creation of a webinar to educate nurse scholars on ETDs and to sustain the project.
 According to Dr. Goodfellow, "Our interdisciplinary team believes that our research will radically change the way graduate student research is presented, disseminated and used."

 2010 Outcomes of Doctoral Scholarship: An Analysis of PhD Students'- Dissertations and Publications.
 Principal Investigator: L. Goodfellow; Co-investigator: J. Lockhart.
 Grant Recipient, funded by Duquesne University Academic Learning Outcomes Assessment, $2500.